Severson-Group/eMach/docs/source/EM_analyzers/bfield_spm_inner_rotor.rst

 This analyzer implements the model(s) provided in the following references:

-* `G. Bergmann and A. Binder, “Design guidelines of bearingless PMSM with two separate poly-phase windings,” in 2016 XXII International Conference on Electrical Machines (ICEM), Lausanne, Switzerland, Sep.
-2016`
+* G. Bergmann and A. Binder, “Design guidelines of bearingless PMSM with two separate poly-phase windings,” in `XXII International Conference on Electrical Machines (ICEM)`, Lausanne, Switzerland, Sep.
+2016
-* `Z. Q. Zhu, D. Howe, and C. C. Chan, “Improved analytical model for predicting the magnetic field distribution in brushless permanent-magnet machines,” IEEE Trans.
-Magn., Jan.
-2002, doi: 10.1109/20.990112.`
+* Z. Q. Zhu, D. Howe, and C. C. Chan, “Improved analytical model for predicting the magnetic field distribution in brushless permanent-magnet machines,” `IEEE Trans.
+Magn.`, Jan.
+2002, doi: 10.1109/20.990112.

 Input from User